 Having your products sold as a first-party seller through Vendor Central means that, as far as shoppers are concerned, your product is being “sold by Amazon.”
 That seal of approval can provide a boost in consumer confidence that you don’t have as a third-party merchant.

 Expanded Advertising Opportunities: Amazon Marketing Services (AMS) allows vendors to drive demand with keyword-targeted ad campaigns designed to increase traffic to Amazon product pages.
 While both sellers and vendors have access to AMS, Vendor Central users have more robust options when it comes to running AMS ad campaigns.
 Strategically managing campaigns and tying keywords into product page content is crucial for success.
 You can read more in our Definitive Guide to Amazon Marketing Services.

 The process of “doing business” with Amazon is simpler through Vendor Central than through Seller Central.
-As a vendor your primary focus is filling purchase orders, billing, and avoiding chargebacks (fees incurred for not meeting Amazon requirements).
+As a vendor, your primary focus is on filling purchase orders, billing, and avoiding chargebacks (fees incurred for not meeting Amazon requirements).
 As a seller, especially utilizing FBA, you will be responsible for sales reconciliation, lost inventory, and taxation liabilities, especially if you are using FBA.

 A+ Content and Other Marketing Tools: If you’re selling through Vendor Central, Amazon offers vendors the option to create enhanced content via Amazon A+ Detail Pages.
 You can also participate in promotional programs such as Subscribe & Save (Amazon’s subscription service) and Amazon Vine, in which your product is sent to top reviewers, and user-generated content can translate into a serious sales boost.

 Amazon Vendor Central Cons

-Amazon does not strictly follow Minimum Advertised Pricing (MAP) guidelines from manufacturers.
+Amazon does not strictly follow the Minimum Advertised Pricing (MAP) guidelines from manufacturers.
 Amazon can and will adjust retail pricing at any time based on internal data.

 Amazon has very specific and rigid guidelines for filling their purchase orders.
 Vendors that struggle with maintaining stock and/or quickly fulfilling orders open themselves up to significant chargebacks.